 - EGA European Genome-phenome Archive - Repository that promotes the distribution and sharing of genetic and phenotypic data consented for specific approved uses but not fully open, public distribution.

-All types of sequence and genotype experiments, including casecontrol, population, and family studies.
+All types of sequence and genotype experiments, including case-Raw unaligned read control, population, and family studies.

 - Data Access Agreement

 - Defined by the data owner

 - Data Access Committee DAC

-Decided by the data owner
+- Decided by the data owner

 Local EGA